 Using a Firearm While Under the Influence

 If you go to a gun show, you’ll almost always find a bumper sticker or a t-shirt saying, “Alcohol, Tobacco, and Firearms- who’s bringing the chips?”
 Another clever rephrasing says, “Alcohol, Tobacco, and Firearms should be a convenience store and not a government agency.”
-While combing all three of these sounds like a great weekend party with the guys, mixing alcohol and firearms can be deadly and get your arrested.What the State Prosecutor Has to Prove to Convict You
+While combing all three of these sounds like a great weekend party with the guys, mixing alcohol and firearms can be deadly and get your arrested.What the State Prosecutor has to Prove to Convict You in West Palm Beach

 For the prosecutor to convict you under Florida Statute 790.151, the prosecutor must prove beyond a reasonable doubt: